-Question: What is the single most important piece of advice you would give someone who is hoping to adopt domestically?
+Question: What is the single most important piece of advice, in terms of adoption, you would give someone who is hoping to adopt domestically?

 Answer: Check your ego at the door.

 Throughout our experience with two loving, open, domestic adoptions, we’ve learned to check our egos at the door.
 We said goodbye to it long before the adoption process actually began, back in the days of humiliating fertility treatments as we tried various drugs and procedures, constantly feeling the bruised ego that accompanies failure.
 I felt as if that chipped away at our ego already, leaving it vulnerable and in need of being built back up.
 Instead, we began the adoption journey, still freshly wounded and with a big hole in our bank accounts.